Snigdha Panigrahi

 Click HERE for some of the main research highlights.

 Beyond polyhedral-shaped selection events: New methods of selective inference have been developed to address selection events that do not have a polyhedral shape or easy descriptions.
-These advancements have made it possible to perform selective inferences for problems involving the selection of [groups of variables], [multi-task learning], [graph learning], and unsupervised learning such as the [PCA].
+These advancements have made it possible to perform selective inferences for problems involving the selection of [groups of variables], [multi-task learning], [graph learning], and unsupervised learning such as [PCA].

 Distribution-free inferences: My work under this theme broadens the scope of selective inferences beyond normal data.
 This includes asymptotic properties of conditional methods for a [nonparametric] family of models, selective inferences for likelihood-based estimation problems using the [GLMs] and more general estimation problems such as quasi-likelihood estimation and [quantile regression].